MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-software-update.md

 - Software available time - Availability: Determines whether the date/time value below is used to specify the availability of the deployment.
 Options are:
     -   **As soon as possible** (default): The date/time value below is ignored and availability is set to the current date/time.
     -   **Schedule time**: The time specified below is used as the deployment’s availability time.
-- Software available time – Specific Time   The specific date/time when the deployment will be made available to clients.
+- Software available time – Specific Time: The specific date/time when the deployment will be made available to clients.
 - Installation Deadline – deadline: Determines whether the date/time value below is used to specify the installation deadline of the deployment.
 Options are:
     -   **As soon as possible** (default): The date/time value below is ignored and the deadline is set to the current date/time.
     -   **Schedule time**: The time specified below is used as the deployment’s deadline time.